akandykeller/akandykeller.github.io/research/_posts/2020-10-21-self-normalizing-flows.md

 We see that the above framework yields an efficient update rule for flow-based models which appears to perform similarly to the exact gradient while allowing for the training of flow architectures which were otherwise computationally infeasible.
 We believe this opens up a broad range of new research directions involving less constrained flows, and intend to investigate such directions in future work.
 Furthermore, we believe the biological motivation and plausibility of this model are also worth exploring further.
 Ideally, we believe the gradient approximation used here could be combined with backpropagaion-free training methods such as *Target Propagation*, allowing for a fully backprop-free unsupervised density model.

 ## Example Implementation
-Below we give an example implementation of the above convolutional layer in Pytorch.
+Below we give an example implementation of the above convolutional layer in Pytorch (which is also a generalization of the fully connected layer).
 We make use of the pytorch autograd API to create a fast and modular implementation.
 We note that this implementation still requires the layer-wise reconstruction gradients to be computed and added to this separately.
-The full code for the paper will be available soon!
+The full code for the paper is available at the repository here: [github.com/akandykeller/SelfNormalizingFlows](https://github.com/akandykeller/SelfNormalizingFlows)

 ~~~python
 class SelfNormConvFunc(autograd.Function):
     @staticmethod
     def forward(ctx, x, W, bw, R, stride, padding, dilation, groups):
         z = F.conv2d(x, W, bw, stride, padding, dilation, groups)